blus-audio/sigmadsp/README.md

 sudo raspi-config nonint do_ic2 1
 ```

-For installing of `sigmadsp`, please install git first, then clone this repository and run the installation script.
+For installing `sigmadsp`, please install git first, then clone this repository and run the installation script.

 ```bash
 sudo apt install git &&